cmharlow/rialto-wiki/Vitro-Data-Ingest-Options.md

-_Note these are not in any order of preference or feasibility_
+_Note these are not in any order of preference_

 ## 1. Load data using the `SparqlUpdate` API